matrix-construct/construct/README.md

 Due to its age and stagnation since the mid-2000's, a growing number of proprietary cloud services are now filling the vacuum of innovation.
-In 2014 a new approach was proposed to reinvigorate real-time communication for free & open source software: a *federation of networks* known as *the matrix*.
+In 2014 a new approach was proposed to reinvigorate real-time communication for free and open source software: a *federation of networks* known as *the matrix*.

-**IRCd has been rewritten to implement the [Matrix Federation](https://matrix.org/docs/spec/)**.
+**IRCd has been rewritten to implement the [Federation](https://matrix.org/docs/spec/)**.

 This is the opportunity to take back control of your communication and relegate the opaque cloud services to being just another provider to the federation.